-Introduction to physical geography lecture (Geog 1), Physical geography laboratory (Geog.
+Introduction to physical geography lecture (traditional and online — Geog 1), Physical geography laboratory (Geog.
 1L), Introduction to cultural geography (traditional and online — Geog.
 2), World regional geography (Geog.
 3), Introduction to mapping (Geog.
 6), Climate change (Geog.
 19), California geography (Geog 18).

 Mark Rauzon: email@example.com